 Whether you are looking to squeeze in your first trail run or you're looking to log that 1,000th mile before the clock strikes midnight, Lake Chabot is where the party is going to be on Sunday morning, December 27th!

-Because New Year's Eve falls on a weekday, our race will be three days ahead of time, giving you the chance to get your run done and still have the energy to stay awake until midnight come New Year's Eve!
+Because New Year's Eve falls on a weekday, our race will be four days ahead of time, giving you the chance to get your run done and still have the energy to stay awake until midnight come New Year's Eve!